okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 * The [OAuth token endpoint](/docs/reference/api/oidc/#response-example-error-2) didn’t reject requests that included a `code_verifier` parameter if the [authorization call](/docs/reference/api/oidc/#authorize) was issued without the PKCE `code_challenge` parameter.
 (OKTA-461970)

-* For SAML 1.1 template applications, the assertion, `AssertionID=aid0` is sent in the SAML responses intermittently resulting in an error message when the assertion value is repeated.
+* For SAML 1.1 template applications, `AssertionID=aid0` was sent in the SAML responses intermittently that resulted in an error message when the assertion value is repeated.
 (OKTA-468418)

 ### Monthly release 2022.02.0